Critical infrastructure refers to the systems, facilities and assets that are vital for the functioning of society and the economy.

 Managing critical infrastructure involves implementing robust software solutions and systems to monitor, control and secure the various components of the infrastructure.

-Managing critical infrastructure with software requires a approach that encompasses monitoring, control, security, maintenance and compliance.
-By leveraging the power of software solutions, critical infrastructure can be effectively managed, ensuring its reliability, security and resilience.
+Managing critical infrastructure with software requires an approach that encompasses monitoring, control, security, maintenance and compliance.
+By using the power of software solutions, critical infrastructure can be effectively managed, ensuring its reliability, security and resilience.